Lower Dolpo Trek

 Trek to Laini

 A long day of walking starts alongside the Tarap Chu River.
-We must crossover to reach Sandul Gompa, at the juncture between Barung Khola and the Tarap Chu River.
-We then move on through farm terraces and a number of villages on our bumpy trek that ends in Laini.
+We must cross over to reach Sandul Gompa, at the juncture between Barung Khola and the Tarap Chu River.
+We then move on through farm terraces and several villages on our bumpy trek that ends in Laini.

 Day 07